ashishjha89/OrderProducts/infrastructure/aws_setup/1_deploy_to_aws_roadmap.md

   - Inbound:
     - SSH (22) from your IP
     - HTTP (8080) from your IP for API Gateway
-    - Custom TCP (8761) from your IP for Eureka dashboard
-    - Custom TCP (9411) from your IP for Zipkin
   - Outbound:
     - Allow all
 - **Network**